Last Updated on

 - Since we are a day camp with required golf, tennis, swimming, and archery, I had the boats pre-prepared.
 Counselors built the boats the week before camp started.
 Younger campers had boats that only need a little tape and decorating.
 Older campers taped, reinforced, and decorated their boats.

 - Boat Storage: Duct tape does not like extreme heat.
 It tried to melt off our boats the first week.
-We stored the pre-prepared boats outside and had to make emergency repairs the first day of camp.
+We stored the pre-prepared boats outside and had to make emergency repairs on the first day of camp.

 - Our buccaneers decorated their ships with colored and specialty duct tape.